-Metro Health was one of only seven hospitals in Michigan to receive the recognition for its sustainability initiatives.
-Becker’s called Metro and other acute-care hospitals on this year’s list “forward-thinking institutions that lead sustainability efforts by example” and “demonstrate how environmental sustainability is a shared responsibility.”
+Metro Health was one of six hospitals in Michigan to receive the recognition for its sustainability initiatives.
+Becker’s stated that Metro and other acute-care hospitals on this year’s list “are leading the industry in sustainable innovation, ecofriendly design and green improvements.”

 The Becker’s Hospital Review editorial team used several resources to develop this list, including Practice Greenhealth’s list of Top 25 Environmental Excellence Award honorees and Circles of Excellence.
 Metro is a seven-time winner of Practice Greenhealth’s Environmental Leadership Circle award, the highest honor given by the organization.

 “As one of the first LEED-certified hospitals in the country, environmental stewardship has always been important to Metro Health,” said Ellen Bristol, director of public relations.
 “We are extremely pleased to be recognized among the Greenest Hospitals in America, which is a testament to our continued commitment to sustainability.

 “From sponsoring Drug Take Bake days to composting our cafeteria waste to using more environmentally friendly cleaning products, we are always looking for innovative solutions that will help make us a greener organization.”

 Hospital inclusion was also based on Healthier Hospitals Initiative, or HHI, challenges.
 HHI challenges include committing to having an engaged leadership that supports sustainability efforts, offering healthier food, reducing energy use and greenhouse gas emissions, reducing waste and increasing recycling, transitioning to using safer chemicals and purchasing environmentally preferable products.